 Use paid ads to promote your business

-With a swath of information on it’s users’ activity & interests it’s no surprise the amount of money spent by businesses advertising on Facebook increases each year.
-In 2019, Facebook was reported to have made US$1.57 Billion through Ads.
+With a swath of information on users’ activity & interests, it’s no surprise the amount of money spent by businesses advertising on Facebook increases each year.
+Facebook makes billions of dollars from ads.